Minority business enterprise

 According to the Minority Business Development Agency, minorities own more than 8 million firms, and account for nearly $1.4 trillion in revenues.

 MBEs can self-identify, but are typically certified by a city, state or federal agency.
 Over $300 million were paid to many who self-identify as Cherokee.

 Public contract bidding

 Certain states within the United States, as a part of their bidding process, incentivize MBEs and women-owned business enterprises to bid on publicly awarded construction or service contracts.
 They may also declare that a percentage of the work performed on a contract be awarded to a MBE or women-owned business enterprise.

 New York

 In New York, the goal for the award of public contracts is to increase from 20% in 2014 to 30% by 2019.
 In 2018, the state was also considering establishing goals for the workforce of contractors awarded public contracts, but insisted these goals were not quotas.
 If contractors could not make a "good faith" effort to reach the goals, contractors might not be eligible for future public contracts for a length determined by the state.

+In 2021, New York City expanded the certification to LGBT-owned businesses to qualify as minority-owned businesses to qualify for contracts.